Bassui Tokushō

+Bassui Tokushō (抜隊 得勝) was a Rinzai Zen Master born in modern-day Kanagawa Prefecture who had trained with Sōtō and Rinzai Zen-masters.
+Bassui was tormented by the question "Who is the one that sees, hears, and understands?"
+This question was also central in his teachings, and still inspires present-day Zen-practitioners.

 Biography

 Birth and early childhood

-Bassui was born in 1327 in Sagami (today's Kanagawa Prefecture) during a time when Japan sat on the heels of civil war.
+Bassui was born in 1327 in Sagami (today's Kanagawa Prefecture) during a time of civil war in Japan.
 These were the ruling years of Emperor Go-Daigo, who had begun reclaiming control of the country back from the Hōjō clan of the Kamakura shogunate.
-When Bassui was an infant, he was abandoned by his mother and left alone in a field.
-His mother had a dream during her pregnancy in which she had a premonition that her baby would be born a demon.
-A servant of the family retrieved the infant and raised him.
-Note that it is plausible his mother left him there knowing the servant would come to get him, making the ritual of abandoning the newborn a formality in which evil spirits were dispelled.
+He was abandoned by his mother and left alone in a field, after she had a dream during her pregnancy in which she had a premonition that her baby would be born a demon.
+A servant of the family retrieved the infant and raised him, though it is plausible his mother left him there knowing the servant would come to get him, making the ritual of abandoning the newborn a formality in which evil spirits were dispelled.

 Start of religious quest

-At the age of seven his father died, and Bassui became tormented by questions like "What is a soul?" and "Who is this that hears, sees and understands?"
+At the age of seven his father died, and Bassui became tormented by the question "What is a soul?", which turned into the question "Who is the one that hears, sees and understands?"
 These are questions he would struggle with for a good portion of his life.
-He would pursue this style of inquiry in meditation, one day realizing that the soul is ungraspable due to its inherent emptiness.
+He would pursue this style of inquiry in meditation, one day realizing that there's nothing that can be called a "soul."

+This insight lifted his burden for a while, but his question was reinvigorated when he read the phrase "The mind is host, the body is guest," realizing that this host must then be the one who hears, sees and understands, but not knowing what exactly this would be then.

-When Bassui was twenty he undertook training at Jifukuji Temple under a Zen Master Oko.
-Bassui resisted ordaining as a monk just yet, and waited for another nine years before becoming one.
-Once a monk he would not wear a monk's robes or recite the sutras as everyone was doing.
-Instead, he was most interested in meditation and practiced it in such a devout way that it could almost appear to border on compulsive asceticism.
+When Bassui was twenty he undertook training at Jifukuji Temple under a Zen Master Oko, but did not ordain as a monk until nine years before becoming one.
+Once a monk he would not wear a monk's robes or recite the sutras as everyone was doing, but just practiced meditation.

-Bassui related the bodhisattvas of Mahayana Buddhism to names for the nature of the mind:

-Tokukei

 At the end of his stay at Jifukuji, Bassui sought to find the hermit monk Tokukei Jisha whom he heard lived amongst the mountains.
 Upon first meeting each other Tokukei appeared taken aback by Bassui's appearance (a shaved head yet regular clothing).
 Tokukei asked Bassui why he was not wearing his robes, to which Bassui explained he had no need for them.
 Bassui then expressed the true purpose of his quest, about his desire to attain enlightenment for the benefit of others.
 This endeared Bassui to Tokukei, and the two developed a strong friendship following this initial encounter.